golemfactory/golem-architecture/gaps/gap-8_basic_auth_runtime/gap-8_basic_auth_runtime.md

 - reverse proxy server

 The chosen approach may prove to perform poorly when access is offered to hundreds or thousands of users.

+### Self-signed certificates

+HTTP authentication credentials are sent with each API call and need to be encrypted.
+A decision was made to support self-signed certificates to increase potential provider adoption.

+In future runtime iterations, both plain-text HTTP communication and the use of self-signed certificates should be discouraged or even disallowed; i.e. the `test` command should fail if the certificate is self-signed or the runtime is able to perform plain HTTP API calls.

 ## Backwards Compatibility